tkuriyama/toycoin/blockchain/README.md

 ## Notes

-See the series of write-ups on the `toycoin` project on GH Pages ([first post](https://tkuriyama.github.io/crypto/2021/06/18/toycoin-part-1.html).
+See the series of write-ups on the `toycoin` project on GH Pages: [first post](https://tkuriyama.github.io/crypto/2021/06/18/toycoin-part-1.html).